canyon289/conference_playbook/the_conference_planning_playbook/01_preface/why.md

 is hard mentally.
 In reading this book I hope folks that are looking to bring people together are both inspired to do so, and also find a playbook on how to make it happen, for the benefit of all involved.

-## Please pardon the dust
-I'm writing this book in an "Open Source Software" fashion, where I write a prototype quickly to get the ideas out there, and build and improve on the core sections over time, particularly with community input.
-Given the COVID pandemic I particularly want to empower people as quickly as possible.

-As a reader expect this book to be in an *alpha* state.
-For now there'll be rough edges and typos.
-As the book moves into the traditional beta and